Table Of Contents

 Deferred Revenue plays a crucial role in financial reporting.
 Here are its key characteristics that help businesses manage income accurately:

-2. It is recorded as a liability on the balance sheet because it represents an obligation to the customer.
+2) It is recorded as a liability on the balance sheet because it represents an accountability to the customer.

 Deferred Revenue is a liability as the company has been paid for services or products it has not delivered.
 It owes a product, value, or service to a customer in the future.
 The company cannot consider the money as earned revenue until it honours its commitment.